Henry Benjamin Whipple

-Summary of his life

 Born in Adams, New York, he was raised in the Presbyterian church but became an Episcopalian through the influence of his grandparents and his wife, Cornelia, whom he married in 1842.
-Whipple attended Oberlin College from 1838–1839 and worked in his father's business until he was admitted to holy orders in 1848.
+Whipple attended Oberlin College from 1838 to 1839 and worked in his father's business until he was admitted to holy orders in 1848.

 After ordination Whipple served parishes in Rome, New York, and Chicago, where he gained a reputation for his service to poor immigrant groups.
-His Chicago ministry drew him to the attention of the newly formed Episcopal Diocese of Minnesota which elected him its first bishop in 1859.
+His Chicago ministry drew him to the attention of the newly formed Episcopal Diocese of Minnesota, which elected him its first bishop in 1859.
 He served until his death in 1901.

-Although concerned with establishing his denomination in the new state of Minnesota, Whipple soon began to champion the cause of Native American groups in the state against what he saw as an abusive and corrupt Federal policy towards Indians.
-He is best known for his clemency pleas in favor of a group of Dakota or Sioux who fought against the United States government in the U.S.-Dakota War of 1862 in the area around New Ulm, Minnesota.
+Although concerned with establishing his denomination in the new state of Minnesota, Whipple soon began to champion the cause of Native American groups in the state against what he saw as an abusive and corrupt Federal policy towards Native Americans.
+He is best known for his clemency pleas in favor of a group of Dakota who fought against the United States government in the U.S.-Dakota War of 1862 in the area around New Ulm, Minnesota.
 On December 26, 1862, the largest mass execution in U.S. history occurred in Mankato during the pause in US military operations.
 Thirty-eight Dakota were hanged for war crimes in the conflict.
 A total of 303 were sentenced to be hanged but President Lincoln commuted 265 in the largest mass commutation on record.
 Lincoln's intervention was not popular at the time.
 Two commemorative statues are located on the site of the hangings (now home to the Blue Earth County Library and Reconciliation Park).
-He was referred to as "Straight Tongue" by Dakota Indians because of his honesty in dealing with them.
+He was referred to as "Straight Tongue" by some Dakota because of his honesty in dealing with them.

 Whipple is memorialized by the Bishop Whipple Federal Building in Fort Snelling, Minnesota, which houses, among other things, offices for members of Minnesota's congressional delegation.
 His name is also found on a building on the campus of Concordia College in Moorhead, Minnesota, called Bishop Whipple Hall, a building which was originally a prep school built by Episcopalians but which was purchased by Norwegian Lutherans in 1891 as the main building of their newly founded Concordia College.

 Shattuck School (now coordinated with St. Mary's Hall and St. James School as Shattuck-St. Mary's School, formerly The Bishop Whipple Schools: Shattuck, St. Mary's, St. James) is a prominent Episcopal boarding preparatory school in Faribault, Minnesota, which grew up around the campus of Seabury Divinity School, which Whipple founded.
 (The seminary itself merged with Western Theological Seminary in Evanston, Illinois, and the campus of Seabury-Western Theological Seminary was in Evanston until its merger with Bexley Hall, and what is now known as Bexley Seabury Seminary has its campus on the south side of Chicago.)
 The main boy's dormitory at Shattuck is called Whipple Hall.
 He is buried beneath the altar of the Cathedral of Our Merciful Saviour in Faribault, Minnesota.